How to Protect Yourself From Credit Card Fraud

 Shred Everything Displaying Your Credit Card Number

-The first rule is to never leave anything with your whole credit card number on it.
-Throwing credit card-related documents in the trash bin without shredding them may expose you to credit card fraud.
+The first rule is to never leave any documents containing your full credit card number unattended.
+Simply throwing credit card-related papers in the trash without shredding them can put you at serious risk of fraud.
+Taking proper precautions ensures your financial information remains secure and protected from criminals.

 Avoid Giving Out Your Card Information